tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 # Example Certificate

-The following certificate has the Delegated Credentials OID.
+The following is an example of a delegation certificate which satisfies the requirements described in {{certificate-requirements}} (i.e., uses the DelegationUsage extension and has the digitalSignature KeyUsage).

 ~~~